-- Click the arrow to the right of the Run Tests and in a pop-up window that appears, clear or select Failures only. - Select the Test table, navigate to the Run button above the table, click the Run arrow pop-up window that appears, select or clear Failures only. - Select or clear the Failures only setting that appears on the top of the window upon executing all tests at once as displayed in Figure 88: Number of tests per page setting.
+Click the arrow to the right of the Run Tests and in a pop-up window that appears, clear or select Failures only.

+- Select or clear the Failures only setting that appears on the top of the window upon executing all tests at once as displayed in Figure 89: Number of tests per page setting.